NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #131

 A Ruffian asks why FUWAMOCO don’t swear.
 They explain it’s just not their nature, preferring fluffy and positive language.

+## Episode #132

+A Ruffian asks why FUWAMOCO keeps Pero as a pet despite his nastiness.
+They explain that Pero is a friend of Papa Puppy and occasionally helps, though he's mostly a pain.